erikyo/fast-lazyload/README.md

 </body>
 ```

-## Usage
+## The Markup changes required

-Add the `data-lazy` attribute to any element you want to lazy load.
+To get started, add the `data-lazy` attribute to any element you want to lazy load.
 The library will check for the existence of a style attribute with a background image.
 If it does not exist, it will assume the element that requires lazy loading adding or replacing the src.